Princess Theatre (Woolloongabba): History

 Brisbane draper Thomas Finney acquired the property in 1899 and used the theatre as a clothing factory, although the stage was still hired for occasional performances.
 In 1902, he rented the building to a retail drapery company known as the DIA or Direct Importing Association.
 From 1907, it was leased by businessman John Burke Dent who established a clothing factory there.
 In 1909, there was a major fire which damaged the walls and ceiling of the theatre.

 Thomas Finney died in 1903 and the property eventually transferred to Finney Isles and Company who sold it to John Dent in 1912.
 Dent leased space to Thomas Hall for a clothing workshop, which was in operation in a separate building behind the theatre from 1912 until 1938.
 West's Pictures leased the theatre which they renamed The Princess.
 In 1914, the theatre was purchased by Brisbane solicitor Herbert Brealy Hemming who retained ownership until his death in 1942.
-Wests operated the theatre until 1925 but it continued after then as a movie-house.
+West's operated the theatre until 1925 but it continued after then as a movie-house.

 In the 1930s Brisbane's fledgling amateur theatre companies - Brisbane Repertory Theatre (now La Boite Theatre Company), Brisbane Arts Theatre and the Twelfth Night Theatre Company (later TN!
 Theatre Co.) - all performed at the Princess.

 From 1942 to 1945 the theatre served as the administrative and rehearsal centre for the United States Entertainment Unit.
 In the years immediately following World War II, it was hired to a variety of community groups such as ballet schools, college revues, and scout troops.

 From 1949 to 1985 the building lost all association with the performing arts, and was rented to various small businesses, including a paper wholesaler, an engineering firm, a rag merchant, a second hand dealer and a used appliance retailer.
 The stage area was leased separately to a printing firm for over thirty years from 1948 to 1979.

 In 1985 the property was acquired by REMM Group Ltd, who carried out external restoration, and offered TN!
 Theatre Company a ten-year lease from 1986.
 Internal restoration and refitting was carried out by TN!.
 Due to financial difficulties, TN!'s last production was in 1991.

 From 2001, the theatre was leased by the Metro Central Community Church (now the LifeCity Church) and purchased by them in 2003.
 The church used the theatre for its church services and other events and also offered it for hire to others for use as a theatre and a venue for weddings and other events.

 In 2020, the Church decided to move to more suitable premises and put the Princess up for sale.
 It was sold that year to new owners, businessman Steve Wilson and The Tivoli owners Steve Sleswick and Dave Sleswick, who refurbished the theatre as a venue for live music and the arts.
 The first concert in the refurbished auditorium was held in August 2021 ahead of the venue's official opening in October 2021.